 where K = and C is the constant of integration.

+The Newton’s law of Cooling Formula is used to solve various questions regarding the temperature of a liquid with respect to time.
 From the equation above, we can see that the nature of graph obtained for temperature with respect to time is exponential in nature, as can be seen in the plot below.
 Here we notice that the cooling of fluid depends on the difference of its temperature and the surrounding.
 The plot for the rate of change of temperature is steeper in the beginning and as the temperature decreases with time, it becomes gradual; hence the rate of cooling is higher at the beginning and decreases as the temperature of the body falls.

 This plot can be derived experimentally using the setup shown in the figure below.
 Here we take some water in a calorimeter with the proper stirring mechanism and cover it with a lid consisting of two holes through which a thermometer is dipped in the fluid.